Jump to the main content

 Before applying

-If you plan to apply for a patent on an invention, it is especially important to conduct a thorough search in international databases and sources.
-You cannot obtain a patent for something that already exists, no matter where in the world it is found.
-An invention may, for example, have been published in a previous patent application or mentioned on a website.
-It is crucial that the invention is new.
+If you plan to apply for a patent on an invention, it is especially important to conduct a thorough search in international patent databases and other sources.
+You cannot obtain a patent for something that already is known to exist, no matter where in the world it is found.
+An invention may, for example, have been described in a previous patent application or mentioned on a website.
+To obtain a patent, the invention must be new.
+In addition, the invention must differ substantially from what is already known.

 What can be patented?